Use Case Examples and Macro Commands

 pause

-This is a batch file that logs into a remote server, selects the Bios type, and gets the BootMode value.
+This is a batch file that logs into a remote server, selects the `Bios` type,

 This is a file-based edit mode helper for HPE iLOrest.